kumahq/kuma-gui/src/app/application/components/route-view/README.md

 routable `*View.vue` component**.
 Think of it as your `<html>` tag.

 ::: danger
-When using this you should specify the name of the route you are creating as the RouteView's `name` property.
-See `name="route-name"` in the below example.
+When using this you should use `$routeName` route component global for the name of the route you are creating as the RouteView's `name` property.
+See `:name="$routeName!"` in the below example.
 :::

 `RouteView` contains functionality for: